McKenzie Milton Reflects on Faith, Family, Football

 “The teachers at Hanalani really cared and wanted the best for us,” says McKenzie.
 “They were fun to be around, and I looked forward to going to school.
 I believe that Hanalani taught me how to be a Christian and treat people with compassion.”

-As much as he enjoyed school and playing basketball and golf at Hanalani, the love of football and the opportunity to play on Mililani High School’s team led McKenzie to transfer there, like his brother Matt.
+As much as he enjoyed school and playing basketball and golf at Hanalani, the love of football and the opportunity to play on Mililani High School’s team led McKenzie to transfer there.

 “Hanalani gave me a strong foundation,” says McKenzie.
 “There were a lot more distractions at public school, but Hanalani instilled high standards in me, and I was involved with the right crowd.”